franciscoengenheiro/concurrent-problem-sets/README.md

 ### Normal execution

 - A thread calls `cancel`, expecting the task to be cancelled.
+- A thread calls `start`, expecting the task to be marked as started, disallowing its cancellation.
 - A thread calls `resolve`, expecting the task to be resolved with the given value.
 - A thread calls `reject`, expecting the task to be rejected with the given exception.
 - A thread calls `get`, expecting to retrieve the result of the task execution.